You really can make an old ceiling look better! Make a ceiling look new with easy & cheap DIY’s or beautiful, unique design ideas that WOW!

 Check out this post on When to Use Caulk or Wood Filler on Trim if you need to fix damage on ceiling trim and crown molding.

-3. Fresh Coat Of White Paint With Eggshell Sheen
+3. Apply A Fresh Coat Of Paint

 The old rule of thumb was to always paint ceilings with a flat sheen.
 But, I’m a HUGE FAN of painting ceilings with an Eggshell or Satin sheen.